Guardians vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have an implied moneyline win probability of 55.6% in this contest.
+- The Guardians have a 61.5% chance to win this game based on the moneyline's implied probability.

-- In the 77 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 30 times (30-43-4).
+- Cleveland has combined with opponents to go over the total 31 times this season for a 31-43-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!